anmol-tripathi/CPU-Scheduling-Algorithms/README.md

 ## Shortest Job Remaining First <br>

-It is a <b> preemptive </b> implementation of Shortest job first.
-As soon as, a job arrives with lesser burst time than current executing process, CPU preempts the current executing process and fetching the one with lesser burst time.
+It is the <b> preemptive </b> implementation of the algorithm Shortest job first.
+As soon as, a job arrives having lesser burst time than the current executing process, CPU preempts the current executing process and fetchs the one with the least burst time.